dollarshaveclub/shave/README.md

 ## Why?

-**Shave.js** is made for simpicity; it doesn't try to oversolve truncation or provide tons of options.
+**Shave.js** is made for simplicity; it doesn't try to over solve truncation or provide tons of options.
 It truncates text to a specified max height.

 ## What about the original text?

-**Shave.js** re-adds the _diff_ of the original selected elements's text in a hidden `<span>`.
+**Shave.js** re-adds the _diff_ of the original selected element's text in a hidden `<span>`.
 It runs a check for that `<span>` to make sure text is shaved properly every time.

 ## What about size?